 CC0 indicates that content can be used freely, without any restriction, including the need for attribution.
 By applying CC0 to their works the creator waives all their rights to be associated with it.
 Users can give attribution to CC0 works if they wish, but are under no obligation to do so.

-You might want to put your grasp of Creative Commons to the test in the quiz below.
-Take a look at the resources and the information on what the creator wants to allow others to do with their work.
-Then use the elements above and try to construct an appropriate licence.
-You can find the answers at the end of this page.
+You might want to put your grasp of Creative Commons to the test in our Quick Quiz Take a look at the resources and the information on what the creator wants to allow others to do with their work.
+Then use the Creative Commons elements to construct an appropriate licence.

 As we said at the start copyright is a complex topic.
 It is important that you think carefully about what you can use in your own work and how you can share this with others but perhaps the most important thing is knowing that it is OK to ask for help or clarification.
 There are many sources of copyright help available to you across the University: